josephluck/internote/README.md

 #### Environment variables

-Environment variables are constructed at build-time using CDK and are exported / stored for later use.
+environment variables are used to plumb services together and are used as a mechanism for accessing resources at run-time, such as S3 buckets and DynamoDB tables.
+These variables are constructed at build-time using (mostly) CDK constructs and are exported / stored for later use.

+**About process.env**

+The view is taken that accessing `process.env` directly is dangerous as it isn't type-safe.
+For this purpose, type-safe abstractions around `process.env` have been written to ensure that services are not able to be run unless the correct environment is available.

 **Lambdas**